CluedIn-io/CluedIn.Documentation/_docs/40-Governance/Data-Retention/Data Retention.md

 ![Diagram](create-new-retention.png)

-When those periods are set to run, it will instruct CluedIn to queue all operations needed to complete the process and will ask the approriate owners to do the work in the Mesh Command Center.
+When those periods are set to run, it will instruct CluedIn to queue all operations needed to complete the process and will ask the appropriate owners to do the work in the Mesh Command Center.
 If you have not implemented the Mesh API for the source systems, the retention will simply notify you that you have a record in that system that needs to be manually actioned.

 ![Diagram](retention-form.png)